Rectangular Spiral Galaxies are Still Hard

 \section{Abstract}

 Spiral Galaxies is a pencil-and-paper puzzle played on a grid of unit squares: given a set of points called \emph{centers}, the goal is to partition the grid into polyominoes such that each polyomino contains exactly one center and is $180^\circ$ rotationally symmetric about its center.
-We show that this puzzle is NP-complete even if the polyominoes are restricted to be (a) rectangles of arbitrary size or (b) 1$\times$1, 1$\times$3, and 3$\times$1 rectangles.
-The proof for the latter variant also implies NP-completeness of finding a non-crossing matching in modified grid graphs where edges connect vertices of distance $2$.
-Moreover, we prove NP-completeness of the design problem of minimizing the number of centers such that there exist a set of Spiral Galaxies that exactly cover a given shape.
+We show that this puzzle is NP-complete, ASP-complete, and \#P-complete even if (a)~all solutions to the puzzle have rectangles for polyominoes; or (b)~the polyominoes are required to be rectangles and all solutions to the puzzle have just $1\times1$, $1\times3$, and $3\times1$ rectangles.
+The proof for the latter variant also implies NP/ASP/\#P-completeness of finding a noncrossing perfect matching in distance-$2$ grid graphs where edges connect vertices of Euclidean distance~$2$.
+Moreover, we prove NP-completeness of the design problem of minimizing the number of centers such that there exists a set of galaxies that exactly cover a given shape.